micromark/common-markup-state-machine/readme.md

 ### 9.2 After punctuation state

-If text is parsed as plain text, this state should forward to the [*Plain text state*][s-plain-text].
+If text is parsed as plain text, this state should act as per the [*Plain text state*][s-plain-text].
 Otherwise:

 *   ↪ **U+002A ASTERISK (`*`)**